Riyaq/Mysql-hackerrank/Core Concept: Group-Wise Minimum.md

 We need to find, for each unique combination of (age, power), the wand with the lowest coins_needed.
-This is a classic "group-wise minimum" problem in SQL.
+This is a classic "group-wise minimum" problem in SQL.<br>
 Link : https://www.hackerrank.com/challenges/harry-potter-and-wands/problem?isFullScreen=false
 **Solution**
 Basic Join/medium question join/Ollivander's Inventory.md